Running a City (in your TTRPG)

 One D&D Playtest 3 – The Cleric, and updated Ardling, Dragonborn and Goliath

+This is one of my posts on the evolution of D&D. See here for other related posts.
 This is my next post in the series looking at the 10th Anniversary next edition of D&D, which Wizards are playtesting bit by bit.
-As before, you can sign up to the playtest via D&D Beyond and download the new proposals.
-Playtest 3 started on the first of December, and feedback is now open, running … Continue reading One D&D Playtest 3 – The Cleric, and updated Ardling, Dragonborn and Goliath
+As before, you can sign up to the playtest via D&D Beyond and download … Continue reading One D&D Playtest 3 – The Cleric, and updated Ardling, Dragonborn and Goliath

 Are your players having fun?